adedner/dune-fempy/doc/sphinx/construction.rst

 Third Step: return value conversion
 =====================================

-If the return values of a method to be exported is a **regular** type no special treatment is necessary and exporting the method is straightforward with boost python.
-Now assume that *RetrunValueOne* for example refers to some other class with the Dune framework, e.g. an instance of a discrete function.
+If the return values of a method to be exported are of *regular* type, no special treatment is necessary and exporting the method is straightforward with boost python.
+Now assume that *ReturnTypeOne* for example refers to some other class with the Dune framework, e.g. an instance of a discrete function.
 We make the following assumption:

 ..  admonition:: :red:`Assumption`

-  All return values are either **regular** or *references (constant or non constant)*.
+  All return values are either *regular* or *references* (constant or non constant).
   That implies that any return value given as a copy can be handled by boost python directly or a direct export is provided in some extension module.

-So taking the example from above *ReturnTypeOne* might refer to some class that is not directly exported to python.
+So taking the example from above, *ReturnTypeOne* might refer to some class that is not directly exported to python.
 We thus can not directly return the corresponding reference stored in *DuneClass*.
-There are in fact two reasons why this is problematic
+There are in fact two reasons why this is problematic:

 #.
-The type is not known to boost python
+The type is not known to boost python.
 #.
 If the reference were to be exported to python and stored there, then
    this would result in a dangling reference once the actual instance of the wrapper class is not available anymore.

 So we need to define a wrapper class for the return value that we can export to python and we need to make sure that the reference to *ReturnTypeOne* remains active long enough.
-We do this using wrapper classes of the form
+We do using wrapper classes of the form:

 .. code-block:: c++

   template <class Container>
   struct ReturnOneWrapper
   {
-    ReturnOneWrapper(const ReturnTypeOne &ret, const std::shared_ptr<Container>& container)
+    ReturnOneWrapper(const ReturnTypeOne &ret, const std::shared_ptr<ContainerPtr>& container)
     : ret_(ret), container_container) {}
     ReturnValue method(...);
     // further methods to export

-    const ReturnTypeOne &get() const
+    const ReturnTypeOne get() const
     { return ret_; }
-    ReturnTypeOne &get() const
+    ReturnTypeOne get() const
     { return const_cast<ReturnTypeOne&>(ret_); }
     private:
     const ReturnTypeOne &ret_;
-    shared_ptr<Container> container_;
+    shared_ptr<ContainerPtr> container_;
   };

-Depending on the actual class *ReturnTypeOne* the class will contain additional methods to be exported to python.
+Depending on the actual class *ReturnTypeOne*, the class may contain additional methods to be exported to python.
 We will now need to do three things:

 #.
-Depending on *ReturnTypeOne* use the correct wrapper class.
+Depending on *ReturnTypeOne*, use the correct wrapper class.
 #.
 Convert the return value of *methodOne*
 #.
-Export the wrapper class with the corresponding methods to python (we
+Export the wrapper class with the corresponding methods to python.
-   always use *std::shared_ptr* as holder type.

-To this end we use a template class that can be specialized on different return values.
-The default implementation of this class is
+To this end we use a template class that can be specialized for different return values.
+The default implementation of this class is:

 .. code-block:: c++